deborah-ufw/flow-router-dynamic-links-use-slug/README.md

 ###Some Meteor versions need to have "check" package added

+Some versions of Meteor include the "check" package and some don't.
 If you are confronted with error "ReferenceError: check is not defined", make sure you add the "check" package to Meteor.

 **$ meteor add check**